Items Detailed items Activities

 KAIST Jungle

-Recuritment in progress every year through this program from April 2021
+Annual recruitment in progress through this program since April 2021

 Internship program

-AI Fellowship: An internship program for bachelor’s degree students in top domestic/overseas universities (Jun-Aug)
+AI Fellowship: An internship program for undergraduate students from top domestic/international universities (Jun-Aug)

 AI Research Internship

-An internship program for master’s degree or PhD students in top domestic/overseas universities (Jun-Aug)
+An internship program for master’s and Ph.D. students from top domestic/international universities (Jun-Aug)

 Internship on a rolling basis